Rebecca-Stone/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is a javaScript UI development library.
+It uses JSX which is mostly a mix of HTML and JavaScript.
+It solves the problem of having to write hard coded HTML and CSS (with styled components).

 1. Describe component state.

+A built in React object that holds and data or info about a component.
+When holding the data or info, we can then manipulate it and change it, without effecting the original data.

 1. Describe props.

+Props are used to pass data and event handlers to the children components.
+They can are immutable—once set, props cannot be changed.
+They can be used in both functional and class components.
+The parent component sets props for the children components

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side effects happen when we use useEffect for things like, getting data or changing the DOM in React components.
+When you setState and pass it props, whenever props get changed, it will set as the state inside useEffect.
+Thats why useEffect is primarily to handle side effects.